 With the right advanced audio technologies, your 2-channel soundbar will be able to achieve a close effect.
-Dolby Digital and DTS technologies are industry leaders in advanced audio technologies.
+Dolby Digital and DTS studio technologies are industry leaders in advanced audio technologies.
 Soundbars with these embedded audio formats will excel in sound.

 Then, we also have sound modes that can help enhance your content audio.
 Many high quality soundbars come with preset sound modes that are optimized for certain content.
-Some of the most common modes we see are movie, music, news, sports, and game.
+Some of the most common modes we see are movie, play music, news, sports, and game.

 Even a small soundbar can feature a sub.
 A wireless subwoofer is less preferable for a small area because it can be quite large and take up a lot of space.
 A way for a high quality soundbar to save space would be with built-in subwoofers.